 I'm glad that you intend to return here to continue your studies.
-Come back soon; I'm sure you won't regret your decision.1 I am convinced that you will be able to catch up rather quickly on our most important course work.
+Come back soon; I'm sure you won't regret your decision.
+I am convinced that you will be able to catch up rather quickly on our convinced that you will be able to catch up rather quickly on our most important course work.
 Still, it's most embarrassing for me to have to recount the material we've covered.
 Only here will you find the material properly organized and explained.

-Hurwitz lectured on differential equations, except for partials, as well as Fourier series, and some on the calculus of variations and double integrals.2 Herzog spoke very clearly and well on the strength of materials, and somewhat superficially on dynamics, but that's to be expected in a "mass course."3 Weber lectured masterfully on heat (temperature, heat quantities, thermal motion, dynamic theory of gases).
+Hurwitz lectured on differential equations, except for partials, as well as Fourier series, and some on the calculus of variations and double integrals.2 Herzog spoke very clearly and well on the strength of materials, and somewhat superficially on dynamics, but that's to be expected in a "mass course."
+Weber lectured masterfully on heat (temperature, heat quantities, thermal motion, dynamic theory of gases).
 I eagerly anticipate every class of his.
 Fiedler is lecturing on projective geometry; he's the same indelicate rough person he always was, and a little impenetrable at that, though he's always brilliant and profound.
 In short: a master but unfortunately a terrible pedant too.
 The only other important course that will give you much to do is number theory, but you can make it up gradually by studying on your own.4

-If you don't mind my giving you some advice (entirely unselfishly?), you should return as soon as possible, because everything you need to catch up on your studies can be found tightly packed in our notebooks.5 To be on the safe side, you might want to write Hurwitz beforehand to clear it with him.6 I don't think you'll have any trouble in the short or long term in getting a room at the Bächtolds again, as they have one room which is not rented definitely.7 You will, of course, have to give up your old pleasant room which a Zurich philistine now occupies... serves you right, you little runaway!
+If you don't mind my giving you some advice (entirely unself-ishly?), you should return as soon as possible, because everything you need to catch up on your studies can be found tightly packed in our notebooks.5 To be on the safe side, you might want to write Hurwitz beforehand to clear it with him.6 I don't think you'll have any trouble in the short or long term in getting a room at the Bächtolds again, as they have one room which is not rented definitely.7 You will, of course, have to give up your old pleasant room which a Zurich philistine now occupies . . . serves you right, you little runaway!